-The 2015 Ian Snook Prize was awarded to Edwin Mayes on the 16th March, 2015, and presented by Marie Snook.
+The 2015 Ian Snook Prize of was awarded to Edwin Mayes on the 16th March, 2015, and presented by Marie Snook.

-Edwin's PhD project was on the use of energetic physical vapour deposition methods for growth of ZnO based transparent semiconductors in
+Edwin's PhD project was on the use of energetic physical vapour deposition methods for growth of ZnO based transparent semiconductors

-general, and more specificity band gap tuning of ZnO using Mg.
+in general, and more specificity band gap tuning of ZnO using Mg.
 The project entails growing thin films then using photolithography to make visible blind UV photodetectors.
 This project was supervised by Prof Dougal McCulloch.

 Edwin grew up in Brunswick,

 attended the Sophia Mundi Steiner School, Abbotsford and then University High, Parkville.
 He joined RMIT Applied Physics as a mature age student, graduating with distinction and going on to obtain First Class Honours.

 International Conference on Metallurgical Coatings and Thin Films (ICMCTF) held in San Diego California in April 2015.
 He presented a talk, which was well received.